dotnet/docs/docs/machine-learning/how-does-mldotnet-work.md

 # What is ML.NET and how does it work?

-ML.NET gives you the ability to add machine learning to .NET applications hosted in the cloud or on-premises.
-With this capability, you can make automatic predictions using the data available to your application.
+ML.NET gives you the ability to add machine learning to .NET applications, in either online or offline scenarios.
+With this capability, you can make automatic predictions using the data available to your application without having to be connected to a network.
 This article explains the basics of machine learning in ML.NET.

 Examples of the type of predictions that you can make with ML.NET include: